 We automatically determine if you're using a proxy when you visit this site.
-You'll see the Proxy Detection section turn green and show "No proxy detected" if your IP passes our tests.
+You'll see the Proxy Detection section turn green and show "No proxy detected" if your proxy's IP address passes our tests.
 The Proxy Detection section turns red if your IP fails our tests.
-We use several PHP-based connection filters to determine if a proxy is being used.
+We use forensic IP address databases along with several PHP-based connection filters to determine if a proxy is being used in your web browser.

 Test your IP address or other ones using advanced IP address forensics.
 If we detect a proxy, it can mean you're using a VPN, Tor node or your IP was determined to be a malicious bot.
 We check the IP address you enter against known datacenter subnets, blacklists and other IP-forensic databases.
 Our blacklist of IP addresses is updated hourly.